 The Extremaduran talent, who has always been a fan of Atlético de Madrid, caught the attention of FC Barcelona and RCD Espanyol.
 But he also caught Luis Pacha’s attention, Atlético’s scout in Catalonia.
 After spending a year a half at Marcet, Óliver was ready to make the jump to professional football.
 The U-14s player wasn’t short of offers, and at the time he decided to follow his heart and move closer to home and to the team he adores.
 “Atlético de Madrid has a deeper meaning for me.
 From the first moment I stepped onto the grass of the Calderón I felt something special and you really feel these things because they’re magical.
 The day I made my debut in the colours of Atlético was a dream come true”.

-After a few years playing for the Rojiblanco’s lead by Diego Simeone and a short stint at Villarreal CF during the 13-14 season, Óliver joined his current club, FC Porto which he joined in the 14-15 campaign.
-The Portuguese club’s number 10 is a key part of Sérgio Conceicão’s line ups, in the Portuguese league as well as the Champions League.
-He stands out in these competitions thanks exquisite technique and great vision.
-This is how the journalist Víctor Molina Pozo from Vavel summed him up.
-“He always has his head up when he’s on the ball, searching for the best pass to make, with elegant style and an attitude that leaves his rivals guessing where he’s going to thread the ball through.
+After a few seasons in the white and red club led by Diego Simeone and his time at Villarreal in the 2013-14 season, Óliver became a key piece of Porto, both in the Portuguese league and in the Champions League, competitions where he stood out for his exquisite technique and great game vision.
+This was summed up by the journalist Víctor Molina Pozo in ‘Vavel’: “He always has his head up when he’s on the ball, searching for the best pass to make, with elegant style and an attitude that leaves his rivals guessing where he’s going to thread the ball through.
 He dictates the pace of the game, a works it like clockwork.
 He plays with his right foot.
 His left foot.
 His heart and his head”.